sawogus29/sawogus29/README.md

 ### Who am I?

-- I’m a front-end developer
+- I’m a web fullstack developer

 - Also, I'm interested in startup and machine learning.